eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 FARR stands for Find And Replace Robot and is a tool that is designed to do a mass structural find and replace;
-however, the language and the engine is designed to be more general than that, meaning, it's possible to use the language independently from the tool to fit different use cases.
+however, the language and the FARR engine (the "engine") is designed to be more general than that, meaning, it's possible to use the language independently from the tool to fit different use cases.

 ## FARR File

-A FARR file ends with the extension `.farr` and contains the input to the FARR engine.
+A FARR file ends with the extension `.farr` and contains the input to the engine.

 A simple FARR file looks like the following:
 ```